Lactation cookies and no-bake energy bites made with oats and flaxseed, styled with a warm drink for breastfeeding milk supply support.

-When you are feeding around the clock, the right snacks quietly do two important jobs: they help you eat enough calories and they keep you hydrated.
-Both of those matter far more for your milk supply than any single magic ingredient.
-The recipes below are built around wholesome, easy-to-grab foods that nursing parents have leaned on for generations, so you can make a batch once and reach for it one-handed at 3am.
+When you are feeding around the clock, the right snacks quietly do two jobs: they help you eat enough and stay hydrated, which matter far more for supply than any single magic ingredient.
+If a cookie could fix supply on its own, believe me, I would have eaten the whole tray.
+Make a batch once, then grab it one-handed at 3am.

 Do lactation foods actually work?

-It is worth being honest here.
+Here is the part nobody loves to hear.
 Milk supply is driven mostly by how often and how well milk is removed from the breast.
 The more your baby feeds, or the more you express, the more milk your body makes.
-That is the real engine of supply.
+That is the real engine of supply, and it is the thing I wish someone had drilled into me sooner.

 The key ingredients

-- Ground flaxseed.
-Adds fibre and healthy omega-3 fats.
+• Ground flaxseed.
+Adds fiber and healthy omega-3 fats.
 Buy it ground, since whole seeds pass through undigested.

 One ingredient to approach with care is fenugreek.
 It is a popular galactagogue, but it can cause digestive upset, may affect blood sugar, and is not suitable for everyone.
 Check with your provider before using fenugreek supplements, and you do not need it for any of the recipes here.